Tandon-A/MLEND_Udacity/Capstone_Project/README.md

 Running the final model notebook should produce similar results, as described in the project report.
 Both of these notebooks require the CSV file.
 The CSV file path needs to be provided as per directory structure. (**Change variable FER_DATA_PATH**, defined in the 'data loading' section in the notebooks)

-The final model can be restored using torch.jit.load.
+The final model(model_fer_acc_jit.pth) is stored in the model_data folder, and can be restored using torch.jit.load

 ### Web Application